ROCKAWAY BEACH JAZZ FESTIVAL

 I've been curating the Rockaway Beach Jazz Festival since the first one in 2014.

-There have been a lot of changes this year on the boardwalk businesses that hosted the festival; unfortunately there's no festival for 2021, and I'm regrouping and hoping to bring it back in 2022 through the NYC Parks Department; they are building a bandshell right off of the boardwalk, so that would be the ideal location - stay tuned.
+There have been a lot of changes on the boardwalk businesses that hosted the festival over the last year or two; unfortunately there was no festival in 2021, and it's also not happening for 2022.
+It's possible it'll come back in 2023 through the NYC Parks Department; they are building a bandshell right off of the boardwalk at 94th Street, but it won't be ready until the 2023 season - that would be the ideal, new location - stay tuned.

 Here's a few older articles about the festival..